RediSearch/RediSearch/docs/Commands.md

     * **SORTABLE**

-        Numeric or text field can have the optional SORTABLE argument that allows the user to later [sort the results by the value of this field](/Sorting) (this adds memory overhead so do not declare it on large text fields).
+        Numeric, tag or text field can have the optional SORTABLE argument that allows the user to later [sort the results by the value of this field](/Sorting) (this adds memory overhead so do not declare it on large text fields).

     * **NOSTEM**